vocdoni/docs/docs/protocol/user-stories.md

 - The **user** subscribes to an Entity
 	- The Entity could be predefined by the parameters of the app
 	- Entities can be fetched from a list of boot entities
-		- The app gets the default EntityResolver address and the Entity ID of Vocdoni from `dvote-js`
+		- The app gets the default [Entity Resolver](/protocol/smart-contracts?id=entity-resolver) address and the Entity ID of Vocdoni from `dvote-js`
 		- The app fetches the boot entities of Vocdoni and displays them
 		- It is also possible to use other instances and fetch the bootnodes of a specific Entity instead
-	- The user can also regsiter to an Entity by following a deep link with the EntityResolver address and the Entity ID
+	- The user can also regsiter to an Entity by following a deep link with the [Entity Resolver](/protocol/smart-contracts?id=entity-resolver) address and the Entity ID
 - The **user** protects his/her identity with a visual pattern or a pin
 <!-- - The **user** unlocks the app to access the content -->
 - The **user** exports an encrypted backup of his/her identity